Temporal Ordered Clustering in Dynamic Networks: Unsupervised and Semi-supervised Learning Algorithms: Temporal Ordered Clustering for Duplication-Divergence Model

-We consider Pastor-Satorras et al. version of duplication-divergence model \cite{pastor2003evolving}.
+We consider Sol\'e et al.\ definition of the DD-model \cite{pastor2003evolving}.
 It proceeds as follows.
-Given an undirected, simple, seed graph $G_{n_0}$ on $n_0$ nodes and target number of nodes $n$, the graph $G_{k+1}$ with $k+1$ nodes\footnote{The subscript $k$ with $G_k$ can also be interpreted as time instant $k$} evolves from the graph $G_k$ as follows: first, a new vertex $v$ is added to $G_k$.
-Then the following steps are carried out: \begin{itemize} \item Duplication: Select an node $u$ from $G_k$ uniformly at random.
-The node $v$ then makes connections to $\cN(u)$, the set of neighbors of $u$. \item Divergence: Each of the newly made connections from $v$ to $\cN(u)$ are deleted with probability $1-p$.
+Given an undirected, simple seed graph $G_{n_0}$ on $n_0$ nodes and target number of nodes $n$, the graph $G_{k+1}$ with $k+1$ nodes\footnote{The subscript $k$ with $G_k$ can also be interpreted as time instant $k$} evolves from the $G_k$ as follows: first, a new vertex $v$ is added to $G_k$.
+Then the following steps are carried out: \begin{itemize}[leftmargin= 2ex,topsep= 0 ex] \item Duplication: Select a node $u$ from $G_k$ uniformly at random.
+The node $v$ then makes connections to $\cN(u)$, the neighbor set of $u$. \item Divergence: Each of the newly made connections from $v$ to $\cN(u)$ are deleted with probability $1-p$.
 Furthermore, for all the nodes in $G_k$ to which $v$ is not connected, create an edge from it to $v$ independently with probability $\frac{r}{k}$. \end{itemize} The above process is repeated until the number of nodes in the graph is equal to $n$.
 We denote the graph $G_n$ generated from the DD-model with parameters $p$ and $r$, starting from seed graph $G_{n_0}$, by $G_n \sim \ddmodel(n, p, r, G_{n_0})$.